 Pupils are encouraged to sign up for different nine-week courses from a choice of about 50 that run over the first two terms.
 Some of the courses are more academic, such as Junior Psychology, History of Art and Linguistics.
 Others introduce new skills, such as crochet, making books and playing cards.
 For pupils who like to keep active, there is coaching in fives, tennis, waterpolo and squash, while for those who prefer quiet time at the end of a busy day, there are sessions for mindfulness and reading.

-Academic surgeries offer pupils the chance to get one-on-one help with teachers, to make sure that they are making progress which is in line with their academic ability.
+Academic surgeries offer time for one-on-one help with teachers to make sure that pupils are making progress that is in line with their academic ability.

 As on any other afternoon, there is also time for music ensembles or individual instrumentalists to practise.